-UPDATE: The Cuba Railfan Trip will take place in February 2017.
-Contact us soon if your interested in joining.
+UPDATE: The Cuba Railfan Trip did take place in March 2017.
+Contact us soon if you’re interested in joining future tours.

 Please Note Cuba is constantly changing.
 Railyard Productions can make no guarantee on what locomotives we will see or what trains will be running.
 While steam is no longer used in regular service we will be visiting Railroad Museums and Tourist Railroads.

 Scroll Down to see all of our past events:

 Canada and Dominion 7456 “Night Photo Shoot” August 5th, 2016 Sidney, MI

 CN 7456 “Light Her Up” August 8th, 2015 Sidney, Mi